marionettejs/backbone.marionette/docs/marionette.application.md

 });
 ```

-### Custom Region Type
+### Custom Region Class

-The second is to specify a custom region type, where the region type has
+The second is to specify a custom region class, where the region class has
 already specified a selector:

 ```js